Pecan Crusted Salmon

-When it’s a special occasion and you want to make dinner at home, it’s nice if it’s a quick and easy recipe so you can enjoy the occasion along with your guests or partner!
-And when you’re looking for something a bit special to cook at home I highly recommend this delicious Pecan Crusted Salmon.
+When it’s a special occasion and you want to make dinner at home, it’s nice if it’s a quick and easy recipe so you can enjoy the occasion along with your guests or your partner!
+And when you’re looking for something easy but amazing to cook at home I highly recommend this delicious Pecan Crusted Salmon.

-Not only is this Pecan Crusted Baked Salmon that’s coated with a mustard-mayo mix and topped with pecans just absolutely delicious, but this recipe is so quick and easy that you won’t have to spend much time in the kitchen.
-And it’s a low-carb meal that any salmon fan is going to enjoy!
+Not only is this salmon that’s coated with a mustard-mayo mix and topped with pecans just absolutely delicious, but this recipe is so quick and easy that you won’t have to spend much time in the kitchen.
+And this amazing salmon topped with pecans has only 2 net carbs per serving!